DORDOGNE – PERIGORD

 Maison des Peyrat.
 Relaxing and charming hotel de charme, located 1.5km away from the centre of Sarlat.
 55-100 Euros

 La Couleuvrine.
-Hotel – restaurant located in the historic centre of Sarlat.
+Very nice 2 star hotel – restaurant located in the historic centre of Sarlat.
 56 – 108 Euros

 Le Vieux Logis In the heart of the Perigord Noir, 50km form Sarlat la Caneda and 110 km from Rocamadour, an ideal starting point for a journey into the Dordogne valley and villages.
 Gourmet meals in different but spectacular dining rooms or in the terrace in summer.
 Price range 185 – 330 Euros

-DOMME L Esplanade Restaurant and hotel at the top of the hill of the medieval bastide of Domme.
+DOMME L Esplanade Hotel – restaurant at the top of the hill of the medieval bastide of Domme.
 Chef de Cuisine and Maitre Cuisinier de France, Pascal Bouland, offers the gourmand pleasure of the traditional regional cuisine.

 SARLAT Le Relais de la Poste, a nice restaurant behind the cathedral, good for lunch and highly recommended for dinner.